From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 CRR = ((Number of Customers at End of Period) – (Number of New Customers Acquired)) / (Number of Customers at Beginning of Period) x 100

-• Number of Customers at End of Period (E): This represents the total number of customers you have at the conclusion of the chosen timeframe.
+• Number of Customers at End of Period (E): This represents the total number of customers you have after the chosen timeframe.

 • Number of New Customers Acquired (N): This represents the total number of new customers you gained during the timeframe.